Next Week's 'Sharp Objects' Episode Trailer Shows The Intensity Of Wind Gap's Calhoun Day

-The 'Sharp Objects' Episode 5 Trailer Shows The Intensity Of Wing Gap's Calhoun Day
+The 'Sharp Objects' Episode 5 Trailer Shows The Intensity Of Wind Gap's Calhoun Day

 The HBO-provided synopsis for this coming week's episode is as follows: